INFORMSJoC/2020.0068/cut-stock/instances/README.md

 This folder contains well-known and well-studied cutting-stock instances publicly available on the internet in various formats.
-I used a script to translate them all into a format very simple to read.
+I used a script to translate them all into a format that is very easy to read.
 So the instances available here actually represent derivative works, constructed from instances retrieved from the following sources:

 https://www.math.u-bordeaux.fr/~fvanderb/data/randomCSPinstances.tar.Z
 (all vb\*)